pawelwieladek/chtg-ammis/README.md

 };
 var graph = Graph.fromJSON(nodes);
 ```
-The graph defined above is shown below:
+The graph defined above is shown below.

 ![The tricky graph](/assets/graph.png "The tricky graph")

 Chromatic sum of the above graph is 11.

 ### Calculating chromatic sum